Kellenkjames/RB109/local_variable_scope/example_3.md

 # Written Response:

-The local variable `a` is assigned to the Integer `4` on line 4.
-The local variable `b` is assigned to the Integer `2` on line 5.
+The local variable `a` is initialized and assigned to the Integer `4` on line 4.
+The local variable `b` is initialized and assigned to the Integer `2` on line 5.

 The `do...end` alongside the `loop` method invocation on lines 7-11 defines a block, which introduces a new scope.
-The local variable `c` is initialized inside the block and assigned to the Integer `3` on line 8.
+The local variable `c` is initialized and assigned to the Integer `3` on line 8.
 The variable `a` is reassigned to the variable `c`.
 The `loop` method returns `nil`.

 The `puts` method is called on line 13 with the variable `a` passed to it as an argument; since the variable `a` is now assigned to the variable `c` and the variable `c` is assigned to the Integer `3`; this is what is output.